EvelynSubarrow/IridiumScorpion/README.md

 # IridiumScorpion
 This is a proof of concept cpython virus, which infects compatible pyc files in nearby `__pycache__` directories, which Python sometimes automatically populates (and uses) for optimisation purposes.
-Unlike BismuthScorpion, every file is infected.
+Unlike [BismuthScorpion](https://github.com/EvelynSubarrow/BismuthScorpion), every file is infected, but unlike BismuthScorpion, this will only work against a target of the same version, and there is no obfuscation.

 ## Compatibility
 This has been tested to work with python 3.4, 3.5, 3.6, and 3.7.
 It should be compatible with 3.2, but I haven't